ibmdb/node-ibm_db/README.md

 node-ibm_db
 -----------

-An asynchronous/synchronous interface for node.js to DB2.
+An asynchronous/synchronous interface for node.js to IBM DB2.

 requirements
 ------------